Mr. Michael Reidy

 - formulate and advocate policy options for state and non-state actors in an informed manner

-- improve the quality and independence in your thinking, writing, reading, collaborative, research skills.
+- improve the quality and independence in your thinking, reading, communication, and collaborative skills.

 - demonstrate creativity and ownership in the learning process